 Much like dating a Colombian, marrying a Colombian can come with certain traditions regarding gender roles.

-Men in a heterosexual relationship, for instance, are expected to be the primary earner, whereas the woman are seen as the primary care givers to children (if there are any).
-Furthermore, it’s not uncommon for men to pay for holidays, dinners and social events.
-Likewise, women are expected to dress and act in a ‘feminine way’.
+Men in a heterosexual relationship, for instance, are expected to be the primary earner, whereas the woman is seen as the primary caregivers to children (if there are any).
+Furthermore, it’s not uncommon for men to pay for holidays, dinners, and social events.
+Likewise, women are expected to dress and act ‘femininely’.

-While Colombian baby boomers and gen-x are more likely to follow this strictly, diversions from these roles are considered as fairly abnormal by Colombians of all ages.
-The culture of machismo or being a ‘masculine man’ perpetuates this attitude and rightly or wrongly, many Colombians view men and women’s roles in a relationship as non-negotiable.
+While Colombian baby boomers and gen-x are more likely to follow this strictly, Colombians of all ages consider diversions from these roles fairly abnormal.
+The culture of machismo or being a ‘masculine man’ perpetuates this attitude, and rightly or wrongly, many Colombians view men’s and women’s roles in a relationship as non-negotiable.

-It’s key that the way you view your position as well as your Colombian partner’s position before marrying.
+It’s key to how you view your position and your Colombian partner’s position before marrying.
+You can try getting a Common-Law Marriage first, before a permanent desicion.

 4. Colombians communicate indirectly

 An interesting aspect of interacting with your Colombian other half is not only in what they say but what they don’t.
-Colombians love using their body to communicate and do so on a surprisingly regular basis.
+Colombians love using their body to communicate and do so surprisingly regularly.

 The most common example is when Colombians use their mouth to indicate who the subject of conversation is without saying their name.
 Funny at first, this is often something that you end up using yourself as a communication tool.